 A year later, President Woodrow Wilson celebrated what was initially known as Armistice Day for the first time.
 But it wasn’t until 1938 that Congress recognized it as an official federal holiday.

 In 1954, the holiday’s name was changed to Veterans Day to honor the veterans of all wars the U.S. has fought.
+Some communities carry an outsized share of that history, like the small Virginia town with the nation’s highest known per capita D-Day loss.
 In France and elsewhere in Europe, the day continues to be known as Armistice Day.

 It’s “Veterans Day,” not “Veteran’s Day.”
 It could seem like a silly grammar choice – but it’s not.
 The Department of Veterans Affairs notes that Veterans Day is a day to recognize the veterans with us.
 “Veteran’s Day” with an apostrophe would instead be a day that belongs to veterans.